Request for Comments on the National Inventory of Marine Mammals

 Yes, anyone may request information from the National Inventory of Marine Mammal database under the Freedom of Information Act (FOIA).
 You can request marine mammal inventory data through the FOIA online system.
 This system allows you to track the progress of your request and retrieve the data electronically.
-You will need to submit your request under the Department of Commerce, parent Department of NOAA Fisheries.
+To submit your request, search by NOAA or the Department of Commerce, parent department of NOAA.
 NIMM will be available to the public online in the future.

 Please consider the following questions when submitting your request:

 - a particular owner (who has legal custody) or a particular facility (physical location)?